The Times Top 50 Employers for Women

 The Times Top 50 Employers for Women 2022

 We use the term woman to include all people who self-identify as women and engage with their current or prospective employers as such.
-When we use the term gender equality we take this to mean equality for all genders and those who do not identify as a gender, i.e. non-gender conforming, gender fluid or non-binary individuals.
+When we use the term gender equality we take this to mean equality for all genders and those who do not identify as a gender, for example, non-gender conforming, gender fluid or non-binary individuals.

 The Times Top 50 Employers for Women 2021